KOSMOS+

 ABOUT THE WORKSHOP

 Every gram counts when you venture into the wild.
 From mountain ridges to remote valleys, the success of an expedition often depends on how well you plan and manage your resources.
-In this hands-on workshop, participants will explore the art and science of expedition logistics — from streamlining their backpacks to rethinking how gear and supplies are organised for maximum efficiency.

 Through collaborative challenges and creative design exercises, you will be invited to reimagine and prototype accessories and systems that optimise space, weight, and energy for both short and long expeditions.
 Whether you're a seasoned mountaineer or an aspiring adventurer, this workshop will spark new ideas to help you travel smarter, lighter, and further.
+Bring your curiosity, and if you like, your own backpack.

 Design Your Patch to the Stars